 To give the order a specific name, tap Tab name and then enter a custom name in the pop-up window.
 To specify a table number, tap the Table button beside the keypad.
 Note that naming the order or assigning the order to a table will then place the order in Table Service mode.
 For more information about ordering in Table Service mode, see Adding orders in Table Service mode.

-Adding sequences and modifiers
+Adding combos and modifiers

 Modifiers are not always an attached sub-item: sometimes modifiers are more so attached instructions for the order.
 When a modifier includes a preparation note for the ordered item, these are called production instructions.